-1. Support the delivery of homes for market sale by private developers in numbers which meet Nottingham's projected needs

-- 2. Build at least 600 homes via the NCC/NCH programme - 3.
+- 1. Support the delivery of homes for market sale by private developers in numbers which meet Nottingham's projected needs - 2.
+Build at least 600 homes via the NCC/NCH programme - 3.
 RPs to build 53 homes in 2018/19 and to explore opportunities beyond this - 4.
-Build bungalows and a proportion of lifetime homes to meet the needs of older citizens and people with disabilities - 5.
+Build bungalows and a proportion of lifetime homes to meet the needs of older citizens - 5.
 Support the delivery of market build to rent PRS homes - 6.
 Negotiate with central government for a local housing city deal which will support all our delivery - 7.
 Maximise available resources and powers to unlock complex sites - 8.
 Make the best use of brownfield sites and "permissions in principle" to maximise delivery - 9.
-Seek to make new housing as sustainable as possible by trialling new technologies and encouraging low carbon development - Deliver the new Strelley Court and Woodthorpe/Winchester independent living schemes - 11.
+Seek to make new housing as sustainable as possible by trialling new technologies and encouraging low carbon development

+- 10. Deliver the new Strelley Court and Woodthorpe/Winchester independent living schemes - 11.
 Ensure that the future, longer term housing needs of older people are considered - 12.
-Carry out a 'reality check' of how well we are meeting the needs of disabled people now, and explore ways of assessing future need - 13.
-Continue to encourage the appropriate development of attractive purpose built student accommodation as an alternative to converted family homes - 14.
+Continue to encourage the appropriate development of attractive purpose built student accommodation as an alternative to converted family homes - 13.
 To deliver a pilot site with NCH, using a Modern Method of Construction (MCC) and encourage the use of innovative new technologies with developers.